paritytech/research/docs/Polkadot/security/keys/1-accounts-more.md

 The [dalek ecosystem](https://github.com/dalek-cryptography) offers a remarkably well-designed infrastructure for zero-knowledge proofs without relying on pairings.
 For deeper insights, see these two foundational articles on bulletproofs and programmable constraint systems:
  [Bulletproofs Pre-release](https://medium.com/interstellar/bulletproofs-pre-release-fcb1feb36d4b) and [Programmable Constrait Systems for Bulletproofs](https://medium.com/interstellar/programmable-constraint-systems-for-bulletproofs-365b9feb92f7)

-All these crates use Ristretto points, so adopting Ristretto for account public keys provides access to advanced tools for building protocols that do not rely on pairings, tools that operate directly on account keys.
+All these crates use Ristretto points, so adopting Ristretto for account public keys provides access to advanced tools for building protocols that avoid pairings and operate directly on account keys.
 In principle, these tools could be abstracted to support other twisted Edwards curves, such as FourQ and Zcash's Jubjub.
-Abstracting them for short Weierstrass curves like secp256k1 may lead to the loss of certain batching optimizations.
+Abstracting them for short Weierstrass curves, like secp256k1, may result in the loss of certain batching optimizations, though.

+**For further inquieries or questions please contact**: [Jeff Burdges](/team_members/jeff.md)